 In response, Bamporeze began its journey by supporting children, youth, and vulnerable families with urgent humanitarian aid, providing food, clothing, shelter, and psychosocial support.
 At the same time, the organization focused on empowering families to restore their dignity and independence by building their capacity to start income-generating activities.

 Today, Bamporeze has evolved into a dynamic organization committed to alleviating poverty, building resilience, and protecting the rights of women and children.
-Our programs now include education (basic education and early childhood development), child protection, community development, health, and environmental protection, which are all designed to strengthen families and communities.
+Our programs now include education, child protection, community development, health, and environmental protection, which are all designed to strengthen families and communities.